almostearthling/when-command-testsuite/ROADMAP.md

   10. Exit screensaver [*emulated or optional*]
   11. Session lock [*emulated or optional*]
   12. Session unlock [*emulated or optional*]
-* Test *file change based conditions*
-  2. Not occurring for a directory
-  3. Occurring for a single file
-  4. Not occurring for a single file
 * Test *DBus custom event based conditions* (*NOTE:* Multiple number/string tests can be combined into a single *multiple arguments* test.)
   18. Check signal arguments: list, subindex
   19. Check signal arguments: list, contains